turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 Resources will be destroyed automatically by the graphics device when they are no longer used.

 ##### Work submission
 Rendering commands that expect a `CommandList` as a parameter are not executed immediately.
 They will be recorded into command lists and submitted to the GPU for execution upon calling the `PresentEnd()` function.
 The `CommandList` is a simple handle that associates rendering commands to a CPU execution timeline.
 The `CommandList` is not thread safe, so every `CommandList` can be used by a single CPU thread at a time to record commands.
 In a multithreading scenario, each CPU thread should have its own `CommandList`. `CommandList`s can be retrieved from the [GraphicsDevice](#graphicsdevice) by calling `GraphicsDevice::BeginCommandList()` that will return a `CommandList` handle that is free to be used from that point by the calling thread.
-All such handles will be in use until `PresentEnd()` was called, where GPU submission takes place.
+All such handles will be in use until `SubmitCommandLists()` or `PresentEnd()` was called, where GPU submission takes place.
 The command lists will be submitted in the order they were retrieved with `GraphicsDevice::BeginCommandList()`.
 The order of submission correlates with the order of actual GPU execution.
 For example:

 ```cpp
 CommandList cmd1 = device->BeginCommandList();